arieltraver/rusty_locks/README.md

 * Here are some suggested tests:
     * example.txt illustrates that the extras features work as the file includes some words starting with -
     * test_2.txt illustrates that the punctuation removal is working
-    * bible.txt, manymoby.txt, mobydick.txt, and random_readable all are used that the calculator works on human readable text
+    * bible.txt, manymoby.txt, mobydick.txt, and random_readable all are used to show that the calculator works on human readable text
     * randstrnonum,random_unreadble, 3randstrnonum.txt can be run to show that the calculator works on random non-readable strings.